mohitchandarana/covey.town/README.md

 | `TWILIO_API_KEY_SECRET` | The secret for the API key you created.   |
 | `TWILIO_API_AUTH_TOKEN` | Visible on your twilio account dashboard. |

+### Running on Netlify
+Use this link https://hungry-mccarthy-996bbb.netlify.app/ to launch.

 ### Starting the backend

 Once your backend is configured, you can start it by running `npm start` in the `services/roomService` directory (the first time you run it, you will also need to run `npm install`).